visgl/deck.gl/docs/api-reference/geo-layers/h3-hexagon-layer.md

 * `true`: Always use high-precision rendering.
 * `false`: Always use instanced rendering, regardless of the characteristics of the data.

-##### `resolution` (number, optional)

-* Default: `-1`

-Resolution of the data.
-It's possible to save some initialization time by passing the resolution, especially for large datasets.
-Values other than `-1` indicate that the data has only one resolution.

-Possible values:
-* `-1`: Indicates that the resolution is unknown and should be calculated.
-* `[0, 15]`: Valid h3 resolution.

-##### `hasPentagon` (boolean | null, optional)

-* Default: `null`

-By passing non-null `hasPentagon` property it's possible to save some initialization time, especially for large datasets.

-Possible values:

-* `true`: Indicates that the data contains at least one h3 index which represents a pentagon.
-* `false`: Indicates that all h3 indices in the data represent hexagons.
-* `null`: Indicates that it's unknown whether all h3 indices represent hexagons.
-In such case `hasPentagon` property will be calculated.

 ##### `coverage` (Number, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")

 * Default: `1`